Ex-grad student held in Arizona professor's fatal shooting - KESQ

 The Pima County Public Defender’s Office confirmed it received the case but has not yet assigned an attorney who can speak on Dervish’s behalf.

-Campus police said the shooting occurred after a female called 911 around 2 p.m.
+Campus police said a female called 911 around 2 p.m.
 Wednesday asking for police to escort a former student from the Harshbarger Building.
 Officers were on their way when they received reports that a man had shot someone then fled.

 Campus alerts instructed people to avoid the area, which was under lockdown.
 Classes, activities and other campus events were canceled for the rest of the day.